DiganmeGiovanni/Migrations/README.md

 Manage your db versions with pure SQL in a framework/language agnostic way

-Scriba allows you to write your migrations (up and down) scripts in pure sql and manage it no matter which languages or frameworks your application is build on
+Scriba allows you to write your migrations (and rollbacks) scripts in pure sql and manage it no matter which languages or framework your application is build on

 ## How it works?

 * You write your migration scripts in multiple sql files (One per migration)
-* You write undo migration scripts (One per migration)
+* You write rollbacks (undo) migrations scripts (One per migration)
 * You setup data access params in a configuration file
 * Run `scriba` to do/undo/list you migrations